 Claremore continues to grow in population, sales and average income.
 These positive factors are so important to the area’s established businesses and for new retail, restaurants, specialty shops, major chains, and new industries as they establish in Claremore.

 For companies who are expanding or relocating, Claremore is the place to be.
 Claremore has several unique advantages, including a highly productive and skilled workforce, that make Claremore an ideal location for businesses.

-Educational training facilities are available with Northeast Technology Center and Rogers State University.
+Educational training facilities are available with Northeast Tech and Rogers State University.
 Support services like RSU Innovation Center and Workforce Oklahoma strive to help businesses grow and thrive.

 Outstanding transportation networks are crucial to Claremore’s industry.
 We are in close proximity to Burlington Northern Santa Fe and Union Pacific Railroads, Port of Catoosa, Claremore Regional Airport, Route 66, Highways 20 and 88, I-44, and Will Rogers Turnpike.

 Low operational costs and economic development opportunities are the perfect combination for new business or expanding offices.
 The quality of life experienced in Claremore certainly adds to the admiration to relocate to Claremore, Oklahoma.